dyindude/labs/202-bind/README.md

 - `named.conf.options` - has the `options{};` configuration block containing nameserver-wide options.
 - `named.conf.local` - includes information about the zones local to this machine.
 This is where you'll place your custom zone configuration.
-- `named.conf.default-zones` - contains hints to the root DNS servers ##expound on this somewhere, as well as reverse DNS entries for `localhost` IP addresses to avoid some edge-case DNS misconfiguration errors. #citation needed
+- `named.conf.default-zones` - contains hints to the root DNS servers, as well as reverse DNS entries for `localhost` IP addresses.

 Open `named.conf.local` in the command line editor of your choice (`vim`, `nano`, etc) Create a new zone configuration in the lines below the zone for `lab202.dyindude` using your desired hostname.